scothew/s3management/lab4/README.md

  ![Copy Version1](../images/4-versioning-4.png)

-5. Navigate back to folder "lab4/version1" and choose Actions "Paste" to overwrite the contents of the folder.
+5. Navigate back to folder "lab4/version1" and choose Actions "Paste" to write the contents to the folder.

-Click on Versions "Show".
+6. Click on Versions "Show".
 You will notice that you now have multiple versions of the same file.

  ![Display Versions](../images/4-versioning-5.png)

-## Architecture Overview

-### 1. Step 1

-### 2. Step 2

-### 3. Step 3
+Feel free to open both versions of the same file.
+The "Latest" will read "This is version 2".

+This concludes "Versioning".
+Are there any questions before we move on?